Use 'Enter' for

 In this physics model

-All the particles have electric fields
+All four base particles have electric fields

 Including the neutrino and the 'neutral' particle